codemix/yii2-localeurls/README.md

 If the user visits your site again without a language code, he will get redirected to the stored language.

-For example, the user first visits:
+For example, if the user first visits:

     /de/some/page

-Then after some time comes back to one of the following URLs:
+then after some time comes back to one of the following URLs:

     /some/page      -> Redirect to /de/some/page
     /               -> Redirect to /de/
-    /dk/some/page   -> Some page with language 'dk'
+    /dk/some/page

 In the last case, `dk` will be stored as last language.

-`enablePersistence` is by default set to `true` in the `localeUrls` component.
+Persistence is enabled by default and can be disabled by setting `enablePersistence` to `false` in the `localeUrls` component.

-You can modify the persistence settings with:
+You can modify other persistence settings with:

- * `languageCookieDuration`: How long to store the language information in a cookie.
+ * `languageCookieDuration`: How long in seconds to store the language information in a cookie.
    Set to `false` to disable the cookie.
  * `languageCookieName`: The name of the language cookie.
 Default is `_language`.
  * `languageSessionKey`: The name of the language session key.
 Default is `_language`.